Deep CNN-Based Channel Estimation for mmWave Massive MIMO Systems: SF-CNN based Channel Estimation

+The objective of the offline training for the SF-CNN is to minimize the MSE loss function The design of the SF-CNN architecture draws from CNN based image processing and considers the specific channel estimation task in this paper.
+The SF-CNN is used for channel denoising and thus we set the size of feature maps of each layer as $N_{\textrm{R}}\times N_{\textrm{T}}$.
+Nine convolutional hidden layers are used to fully uncover the inherent structure of the channel.
+According to \cite{K. Simonyan}, we adopt multiple convolutional filters with a very small size, i.e., $3\times 3$, to achieve good channel estimation performance with the low complexity.
+Based on our simulation trials, further increasing the number of convolutional layers or the number of convolutional filters does not bring major performance improvement but causes much higher complexity for CNN training and testing.

-The objective of the offline training for the SF-CNN is to minimize the MSE loss function \emph{3) Online Deployment Issue:} After the offline training, the SF-CNN as well as the TE module will be deployed at the receiver to output the estimated channel matrices, $\hat{\mathbf{H}}_{k_{0}},\hat{\mathbf{H}}_{k_{0}+1},\ldots,\hat{\mathbf{H}}_{k_{0}+Q-1}$, by jointly processing the pilot matrices, $\mathbf{Y}_{k_{0}},\mathbf{Y}_{k_{0}+1},\ldots,\mathbf{Y}_{k_{0}+Q-1}$.
-If the actual channel model differs from that used to generate the training set, a straightforward solution is fine-tuning but it is hindered by the difficulty to collect data corresponding to the true channels.
-Fortunately, as shown by Fig.~\ref{SF_CNN_robustness} in Section V, the offline trained SF-CNN is quite robust to the new channel statistics that are not observed before.
-This implies that further online fine-tuning only provides marginal performance improvements and hence might not be necessary.
+\emph{3) Online Deployment Issue:} After the offline training, the SF-CNN as well as the TE module will be deployed at the receiver to output the estimated channel matrices, $\hat{\mathbf{H}}_{k_{0}},\hat{\mathbf{H}}_{k_{0}+1},\ldots,\hat{\mathbf{H}}_{k_{0}+Q-1}$, by jointly processing the pilot matrices, $\mathbf{Y}_{k_{0}},\mathbf{Y}_{k_{0}+1},\ldots,\mathbf{Y}_{k_{0}+Q-1}$.
+If the actual channel model differs from what is used to generate the training set, a straightforward solution is fine-tuning.
+But it is difficult to collect the true channel and therefore the estimated channel is used instead.
+It is clear that using more power or longer pilot sequence makes the estimated channel closer to the true channel, which, however, increases the overhead for online fine-tuning.
+Fortunately, as shown by Fig.~\ref{SF_CNN_robustness} and Fig.~\ref{SF_CNN_robustness_diffpath} in Section V, the offline trained SF-CNN is quite robust to most of the new channel statistics that are not observed before.
+This implies that further online fine-tuning only provides marginal performance improvement and hence might not be necessary.